This easy Garlic Parmesan Pretzel recipe is ready in about 10 minutes and requires little prep work. Makes a great party snack or appetizer!

 - Add in the pretzels and toss to combine.
 Place tossed pretzels on a parchment paper lined cookie sheet and drizzle with any remaining butter.

-- Bake the pretzels in the oven for 5 minutes.
+- Bake the pretzels in a preheated oven at 350 degrees F for 5 minutes.
 Be careful not to overbake them or they will try out.

 - Sprinkle pretzels with grated parmesan cheese and toss to combine.
 To help the cheese stick I like to spray with a little olive oil first.
 Once finished, remove from cookie sheet and serve immediately topped with fresh parsley.
 Enjoy!